 I couldn’t help but notice that during that time, I was studying, working, and volunteering.
 My days were crazy and I consumed large amounts of coffee every day.

 My coffee maker was my best friend.
 You wouldn’t see me without my thermal cup, and iced coffee was always there for summer.
 So I thought, can coffee give you acne?
 How are coffee and acne related?

 What in Coffee Causes Acne?

 Can coffee make you break out with acne?
 Well, yes, and no. The answer is a bit complicated.
 Coffee contains some ingredients that provoke acne, but what exactly in your cup of coffee causes that and is bad for your skin?

 You’ll say that milk is healthy and it has vitamins.
 I know, but there’s a link between milk and acne.
-If your regular coffee is latte, cappuccino, or includes milk then you’re more likely to get acne.
+If your regular coffee is latte, cappuccino (What’s the difference between a Cappuccino and Frappuccino?), or includes milk then you’re more likely to get acne.

 So you tell yourself, okay I only add low-fat or skimmed milk.
 Unfortunately, it’s proven to be worse.
 Fat isn’t really the culprit here.